josh-stillman/devops-for-typescript-devs/README.md

 > ```
 > ...
 Not very informative to web crawlers that might not execute JavaScript!

 Next allows much more granular control over where and when your application and its components are rendered.
-You can statically render pages to HTML at build time when the content changes infrequently.
-You can server-render pages at request time if content changes frequently and things like SEO and fast page-loads are still important (think of e-commerce sites).
-And you can also client-render pages and components for dynamic or interactive content, though Next encourages you to client-render as little as possible.
+You can statically render pages to HTML at build time when the content changes infrequently, for the best performance.
+You can server-render pages at request time if content changes frequently and SEO and fast page-loads are still important (think of e-commerce sites).
+And you can also client-render pages and components for dynamic or interactive content, though Next encourages you to client-render [as little as possible](https://nextjs.org/docs/app/building-your-application/rendering/composition-patterns#moving-client-components-down-the-tree).

 To avoid setting up a server for our frontend, we'll primarily statically-render our site to HTML at build time, and reap all the SEO and performance benefits.
-But we'll also load frequently changing data from our news feed in a client-rendered component by fetching data from our backend, so our site will always be up-to-date.
 Our app will be built as static assets, just like a vanilla React site, so that we can serve it globally on a CDN for fast loads world-wide.
+But we'll also fetch frequently changing data from our backend and display it in a client-rendered news feed component.

-Check out the excellent [Next docs ](https://nextjs.org/) for a deeper dive on these concepts.
+Check out the excellent [Next docs ](https://nextjs.org/learn/foundations/about-nextjs) for a deeper dive on these concepts.
 To go even deeper, Josh Comeau's [The Joy of React](https://www.joyofreact.com/) course also has some excellent Next content.

 ## Create Next project